hutchcodes/SearchParser/README.md

 Parse a user entered string into a valid Lucene query

 # What it supports
-Just the basics so far, but trying to convert a Google search style syntax to a valid Lucene query.
+Just the basics so far, but trying to convert a Google search style syntax to a valid Lucene query for use with Azure Search or AWS Cloudsearch

 \+ The next word or phrase must be in the results